THERE IT IS—TAKE IT!

 Saturday, November 16, 2024

-10 to 11:30 am Roundtable discussion with Payahüünadü Tribal representatives including Kathy Bancroft, Tribal Historic Preservation Officer, Lone Pine Paiute-Shoshone Tribe; Kyndall Noah, Communications Specialist, OVIWC with Dr. Sophia Borgias, Assistant Professor at Boise State University acting as panel moderator.
+10 to 11:30 am Roundtable discussion with Payahüünadü Tribal representatives including Kathy Bancroft, Tribal Historic Preservation Officer, Lone Pine Paiute-Shoshone Tribe; Kyndall Noah, Communications Specialist, OVIWC; and Noah Williams, Water Program Coordinator for the Big Pine Paiute Tribe.
+Dr. Sophia Borgias, Assistant Professor at Boise State University will act as panel moderator.
 Location: Statham Hall, 138 Jackson St., Lone Pine, CA 93545.
 Free to the public.

-Noon to 2:30 pm No-host community picnic featuring local food truck concessionaires and live music by Hay Blackbird, a local Bluegrass trio with Ray Finch, Howie Schwartz and Anna Montgomery.
-Location: Spainhower Park, HWY 395, Lone Pine, CA 93545 (bring a folding camping chair & dress warm) Free to the public.
-Bring a camping chair!
+Noon to 2:30 pm No-host community picnic featuring local food truck concessionaire, The Rolling Chef, and live music by Hay Blackbird, a local Bluegrass trio with Ray Finch, Howie Schwartz and Anna Montgomery.
+Location: Spainhower Park, HWY 395, Lone Pine, CA 93545.
+Free to the public.
+Bring a camp chair!
 Seating is limited.

 RSVP requested.
 Click to register.